murugapl/manage-vaccinations-in-schools-guidance/app/guide/cohorts.md

 ## Importing historic vaccination records (year 9, 10 and 11)

-Vaccination records can be uploaded in the same format as uploads to NIVS, which uses [this template](#).
+When you’re uploading vaccination records, use the same template you’d use for NIVS.
 You should upload all vaccination records from the last 3 years.

 You should also include vaccination records for anyone in the current cohort who was vaccinated elsewhere, if you have them.
 These records will be stored in Mavis and won’t be sent anywhere else.